3PB's specialist family law barrister Hamish Dunlop authors Divorce for a modern age: The divorce, dissolution and separation bill [HL] 2019-21.

 - Western Circuit

-Hamish Dunlop is qualified to accept instructions directly from members of the public and professional clients under the Direct Public Access scheme.More Information
+Hamish Dunlop is qualified to accept instructions directly from members of the public and professional clients under the Direct Access (or Public Access) scheme.More Information